willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 ## Security measures for Microsoft 365 Copilot

-To ensure a secure and compliant environment for Microsoft 365 Copilot, it is crucial to implement robust security measures.
+To ensure a secure and compliant environment for Microsoft 365 Copilot, it's crucial to implement robust security measures.
 Two key components of this are Multi-Factor Authentication (MFA) and audit logging.
 These measures help protect against unauthorized access and provide visibility into user and admin activities.

 ### Multi-Factor Authentication (MFA)